tm-a-t/TGPy/guide/docs/basics.md

 ## You can do anything

-All Python possibilities are available, such us importing Python modules, defining functions and classes, and others.
+All Python possibilities are available, such as importing Python modules, defining functions and classes, and others.

-TGPy uses [Telethon library](https://github.com/LonamiWebs/Telethon/) for interacting with Telegram.
+TGPy uses [Telethon library](https://github.com/LonamiWebs/Telethon/) to interact with Telegram.
 You can use messages, chats and users in your code.
 Check out [Telethon documentation](https://docs.telethon.dev/en/latest/).

-For example, a way to programmatically reply to the current message:
+For example, to programmatically reply to the current message:

 ```python
 msg.reply('Hello!')